yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-024_Empty_New_Password_Field.md

 ## Test Steps
 1. Navigate to the "Forgot Password" form
-2. Enter valid data in all required fields except the New Password field
+2. Enter a valid email address
+3. Leave the Security Question field empty
-3. Leave the New Password field empty
+4. Leave the New Password field empty
-4. Attempt to continue the password recovery process
+5. Attempt to continue the password recovery process

 ---

 ## Expected Result